 Our Board of Trustees approved and adopted an ethics program comprised of the following:

 Code of Ethics and Business Conduct, which establishes guiding standards for conducting business and applies to all our Trustees, employees and agents, including our Management Company.
-View our Code of Ethics and Business Conduct.
+View our Code of Ethics.

 Code of Ethics for Senior Financial Officers, which applies to our Chief Executive Officer, Chief Financial Officer and all of our finance employees, including those employed by our Management Company.
 View our Code of Ethics for Senior Financial Officers.

 Audit Committee Charter